w3c/wai-InvolveUsersAll/index.md

 ------------------------------------------------
 {:#stds}

-While including users with disabilities and older users with accessibility needs is key to making your accessibility efforts more effective and more efficient, that alone cannot address all issues.
+Including users with disabilities and older users with accessibility needs is key to making your accessibility efforts more effective and more efficient.
+But that alone cannot address all issues.
 Even large projects cannot cover the [diversity](#diverse) of disabilities, adaptive strategies, and assistive technologies.
 That is **the role of accessibility standards**.